Tel: 014 004 0131

 Here, in the heart of the Bushveld on a 64-hectare farm, are Birdsong Cottages, a series of self- catering cottages 14 kilometres outside the town on the R101.

 At Birdsong, guests wanting to escape city life bustle can choose between budget, standard and luxury cottage units.
 Nestled in the bush, Birdsong Cottages get their name from the plentiful birdlife that flock to the Nylsvley Nature Reserve, a 30-minute drive away.

 Birdsong is an easy 90-minute drive from Pretoria and 2 ½ -hour drive from Johannesburg.
 As soon as guests turn off the R101, they start to unwind.
 Driving on the eight-kilometre gravel farm road, guests pass through beautiful natural bush before reaching the peaceful cottages nestling in the hills.
 The farm also features a country pool, two farm dams and surrounding gardens.

-Birdsong Cottages boasts a pleasing variety of accommodation to suit everyone; from comfortable budget or standard four- and eight sleeper cottages at the foot of the two farm dams; to a relaxing two-sleeper stone cottage, a cosy four-sleeper rondavel and an upmarket six-sleeper thatched villa located on the hill overlooking the dams.
+Birdsong Cottages boasts a pleasing variety of accommodation to suit everyone; from comfortable budget or standard four- and eight sleeper cottages at the foot of the two farm dams; to a relaxing two-sleeper stone cottage and a cosy four-sleeper rondavel located on the hill.
 For couples, friends, families and small groups that enjoy peaceful natural surroundings, few can beat what Birdsong Cottages has to offer!

 Most guests that come to Birdsong cottages want to engage with nature by strolling through the bush, taking refuge from the hot African sun by dipping in the farm pool or enjoying the peaceful sounds of birdsong.